How to Shape Cute Almond Nails

 Filing your nail in an almond shape is the easiest way to get your manicure done at home, without having to worry about the outcome.
 If you already have long nails, you can go for almond nails right away as this particular shape lessens the size of your nail.
 But, those with short nails may have to wait for a week or two.

-How to Get Cute Almond Shaped Nails: Step-By-Step Filing Instructions
+How to Get Almond Shaped Nails: Step-By-Step Filing Instructions

-The following steps are good for transforming round, square or oval nails into an almond shape.
+The following steps are good for transforming your round, square or oval nails into long or short almond nails.

 - Mark the exact middle point of your nail and start filing towards it at a 50° angle from the right side.
 You should file in one direction as regular files are prone to be fragile and may split in half if used back and forth.
 Luckily, this is not the case with glass nail files.